shirara1016/sicore/README.md

 **Figure**
 - pvalues_hist() : Draws a histogram of p-values.
 - pvalues_qqplot() : Draws a uniform Q-Q plot of p-values.
-- FprFigure: Draws a figure of the false positive rate.
-- TprFigure: Draws a figure of the true positive rate.
+- SummaryFigure: Draws a summary figure.

 **Interval Operations**
 - RealSubset : Class for representing a subset of real numbers, which provides many operations with intuitive syntax.